Kesha: Spiritual views

 Writing for Lenny Letter, Kesha stated that she views God as "nature and space and energy and the universe.
 My own interpretation of spirituality isn't important, because we all have our own.
 What matters is that I have something greater than me as an individual that helps bring me peace."
 According to pop culture magazine Paper, "Homophobia and false piety eventually alienated [her] from Christianity and she's since settled on a non-denominational cocktail of meditation, mindfulness, and astrology."
 Kesha said she is occasionally a nihilist.
 She is "obsessed with religion".

 Politics

-Kesha has been an outspoken critic of president Donald Trump.
-She had written her 2018 single, "Woman" in protest of his "pussy grabbing comment", according to her interview with Metro.co.uk.
-She endorsed Joe Biden for the 2020 US Presidential Election and Kamala Harris for the 2024 US Presidential election.
+Kesha has been an outspoken critic of US president Donald Trump.
+She wrote her 2018 single, "Woman" in protest of his "pussy grabbing comment", according to her interview with Metro.co.uk.
+She endorsed Joe Biden for the 2020 presidential election and Kamala Harris for the 2024 presidential election.

+In February 2026, the White House published a video on its social media showing a fighter jet shooting a missile at a naval ship with the caption "Lethality".
+Kesha's single, "Blow", was used in the video.
+She publicly criticized the use of her song, which she deemed to make light of war.
+Kesha concluded her message with a reference to the Epstein files: "Also, don't let this distract us from the fact that criminal predator Donald Trump appears in the Files over a million times."
+White House Communications Director Steven Cheung responded with: "This just gives us more attention and more view counts to our videos because people want to see what they're bitching about.
+Thank you for your attention to this matter."